-Duluth Campus

-Health Education B.A.Sc.
+Duluth Campus Health Education B.A.Sc.

-D Applied Human Sciences

-College of Education and Human Service Professions

-- Students will no longer be accepted into this program after Fall 2013.
-Program requirements below are for current students only. - Students interested in the Health Education B.A.Sc. should see the Public Health Education and Promotion B.A.Sc. - Program Type: Baccalaureate - Requirements for this program are current for Fall 2016 - Required credits to graduate with this degree: 120 - Required credits within the major: 99 to 112 - Degree: Bachelor of Applied Science

-The bachelor of applied science (B.A.Sc.) in health education prepares graduates to practice in sites such as schools, voluntary health agencies, public health departments, hospitals, corporate work sites, and businesses.
+D Applied Human Sciences College of Education and Human Service Professions - Program Type: Baccalaureate - Requirements for this program are current for Spring 2013 - Required credits to graduate with this degree: 120 - Required credits within the major: 96 to 108 - Degree: Bachelor of Applied Science The bachelor of applied science (B.A.Sc.) in health education prepares graduates to practice in sites such as schools, voluntary health agencies, public health departments, hospitals, corporate work sites, and businesses.
 Upper division students select an area of concentration in either community health education or school health education.
 All health educators, regardless of work site, must possess a number of general competencies.
 The curriculum prepares students to assess, plan, implement, deliver, administer, and evaluate health education programs that promote health and prevent disease.

-Program Delivery

-This program is available:
+Program Delivery This program is available:

-• via classroom (the majority of instruction is face-to-face)

-Admission Requirements

-Students must complete 45 credits before admission to the program.

-Freshman and transfer students are usually admitted to pre-major status before admission to this major

-A GPA above 2.0 is preferred for the following:

-- 2.50 already admitted to the degree-granting college - 2.50 transferring from another University of Minnesota college - 2.50 transferring from outside the University

-Students are admitted to the program as majors and must select a concentration/subplan after completing 45 credits.
-Community concentration students must take required courses in sequence beginning in the junior year.
-School health concentration students must apply to the Secondary Teacher Education Program (STEP) after completing 45 credits.
-Health education advisers assist students in course selection and application completion.
+• via classroom (the majority of instruction is face-to-face) Admission Requirements Students must complete 45 credits before admission to the program.
+Freshman and transfer students students are usually admitted to pre-major status before admission to this major A GPA above 2.0 is preferred for the following: - 2.50 already admitted to the degree-granting college - 2.50 transferring from another University of Minnesota college Students are admitted to UMD as pre-health education majors.
+After completing lower division course requirements with an overall GPA of 2.50 or higher, students should apply for admission to degree candidacy and access to required upper division courses.
+Students in the school health option must apply to the Secondary Teacher Education Program (STEP).
+Health education advisers assist students in this application process.
 For information about University of Minnesota admission requirements, visit the Office of Admissions website.

-Required prerequisites

-Introductory Course (1 cr)

-This course will be waived for transfer students or students who change colleges from a college where it is not required.
+Required prerequisites Introductory Course (1 cr) This course will be waived for transfer students or students who change colleges from a college where it is not required.
 Register course for one credit.

 UST 1000 - Learning in Community (1.0 - 2.0 cr)

 Lower Division (20 cr)

 HLTH 1104 completion of 3 credits required.